 Rapid or persistent weight loss might deprive a growing baby of important nutrients, leading to low birth weight.
 To monitor your baby's growth, your health care provider might recommend a fetal ultrasound during the third trimester.

 - Ouyang DW.
-Fertility and pregnancy after bariatric surgery. http://www.uptodate.com/home.
-Accessed May 6, 2015.
+Fertility and pregnancy after bariatric surgery. https://www.update.com/contents/search.
+Accessed April 3, 2018.

 - Gabbe SG, et al., eds.
 Surgery during pregnancy.
 In: Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, Pa.: Elsevier; 2017. https://www.clinicalkey.com.
 Accessed April 3, 2018.

 - Carreau AM, et al. Pregnancy after bariatric surgery: Balancing risks and benefits.
 Canadian Journal of Diabetes.
 2017;41:432.

 - Chevrot A, et al. Impact of bariatric surgery on fetal growth restriction: Experience of a perinatal and bariatric surgery center.
 American Journal of Obstetrics & Gynecology.
 2016;214:655.e1.